Primary infantile glaucoma

 - State University of New York at Buffalo

 Glaucoma is a group of eye diseases that are traditionally characterized by elevated intraocular pressure (IOP).
-Increased IOP leads to optic nerve damage and consequent visual loss.
+However, glaucoma is more accurately defined as an optic neuropathy and may not always be associated with elevated IOP.
+Glaucoma can lead to optic nerve damage and consequent visual loss.
 Peripheral vision loss occurs first, but if glaucoma is untreated, central vision loss and complete blindness can occur .
 In infants and toddlers, additional damage to the visual system, including large refractive error, astigmatism, strabismus, and amblyopia, may occur.
 Early diagnosis and referral are crucial to ensure optimal visual outcome.

 Primary glaucoma may have onset at birth, in the first few years of life, or later in life.
 A distinction sometimes is made between glaucoma that is present at birth (true congenital glaucoma) and glaucoma that has onset in the first two to three years of life (infantile glaucoma) because the prognosis differs [1-5].
 The later the onset, the less severe the structural anomaly, and the more likely the glaucoma will respond to treatment .